farhankhan21/myprojects/Cancer-detection-using-CNN/readme.md

 2)	After mount drive command, in the next command paste this cd /content/gdrive/My Drive/8863.
 3)	Rest of the commands will be executed in sequential manner.

+Note: The data folder can be found from kaggle.